PriyaranjanKS/FusionDevBlogs/_posts/2024-08-06-Copilot-Azure-OpenAI.md

 ### Alternate Approach : Power Apps Documentation as Local Datasource

-So far we explored how we can build a scalable Copilot that using Azure AI search Index as the primary data source.
+So far we explored how we can build a scalable Copilot using Azure AI search Index as the primary data source.
 Now lets see how we can implement the same using the native local datasource approach in Copilot.
-FOr this we can upload the same Power Platform PDF documentation as a Local File Knowledge base :
+For this we can upload the same Power Apps PDF documentation as a Local File Knowledge base :
 ![Access App in Teams](\images\11_CopilotOpenAI\46.png)

 Once uploaded, depending on the size, the processing time varies and once ready we can see the status in the Knowledge section